kkub11/microtonal2/NOTES.md

 Example: 3 voices, 4×4×4 = 64 measures → shape [3][4][4][4].
 Each element = an index into the scale (0..N-1).
 Neighbors in ANY dimension are harmonically related.
+Neighbor topology WRAPS — position 0 and position d-1 are neighbors.
-This multidimensional neighbor structure is what causes phase transitions and fractal self-similarity.
+This wrapping + multidimensional structure causes phase transitions and fractal self-similarity.

 ### Annealing algorithm
 Iteratively reassigns pitches to minimize total cost.